sebastiancesar/caripela/README.md

 The project has 3 main modules:
 * Image capturing module: responsible for taking pictures from the camera/webcam
-* Reco module: It's the client for accessing the Reco Server, it's more or less isolated with the rest of the app, so, it's not coupled to the game.
+* Reco module: It's the client for accessing the Reco Server, it's more or less isolated from the rest of the app, so, it's not coupled to the game.
 * Game module: it's a silly approach to a kind of game to make use of the image classification tech.

 The **Reco** module handles the interaction with the Reco Server through websockets.
 [Soket.IO](https://socket.io/) is the library used to send and receive events from the server.
-In the ImageProcessor, all the interaction with ws is wrapped into [rxjs.Observables](https://rxjs-dev.firebaseapp.com/) to make the integration with the rest of the Angular code more smoothly.
+In the ImageProcessor module, the interaction with WS is wrapped into [rxjs.Observables](https://rxjs-dev.firebaseapp.com/) to make the integration with the rest of the Angular code more smoothly.

-The **Game** module is a silly approach to a videogame, taking in consideration that this is a POC and an hybrid app, so, performance was some to keep in mind, but no a priority.
+The **Game** module is a silly approach to a videogame, and I don't have a clue about videogames.
+The idea was building something that pushes the server under some stress, expecting real time communication.
+In a videogame, a fast response is required to provide to the final user a decent experience.
-Even dough, the user experiece in mobile is pretty decent including animations and transitions.

 ## Conclusion